indrabasak/spring-consul-example/README.md

 ./consul agent -server -bind=127.0.0.1 -data-dir=./data -bootstrap-expect=1 -node=agent-one -ui
 ```

-- `-bind` - The IPv4 address bound to the agent.
+- `-bind` - binds the IPv4 address to the agent.
 In this example, it is
 bound to the `localhost`.

-- `-bootstrap-expect` - It represents the number of expected servers in the
+- `-bootstrap-expect` represents the number of expected servers in the
 datacenter.
 This flag is required in `-server` mode.
 In this example, it is
 specified as `1`.

-- `-data-dir` - This flag provides a data directory for the agent to store state.
+- `-data-dir` provides a data directory for the agent to store state.
 In this example, it points to the `data` folder.
 It is located under the same
 directory where the agent is running.

-- `-node` - The name of this node in the cluster.
+- `-node` gives a name to this node in the cluster.
 This must be unique within
 the cluster.
 By default this is the hostname of the machine.
 In this example,
 it is named `agent-one`.

-- `-ui` - It enables the built-in web UI server and the required HTTP routes.
+- `-ui` enables the built-in web UI server and the required HTTP routes.

 Once the consul agent starts up, you should notice the following on the terminal,